farhiongit/message-in-the-bottle/README.md

 ### Buffered message queue

+Even if unbuffred queues are efficient in most cases, buffered queues can be needed for instance:

-If needed, buffered queues can be used in some cases (for instance to limit the number of thread workers).
+- to limit the number of thread workers,
+- in case of large amount of high speed exchanged messages between the sender thread and the receiver thread, where context switch overhead between threads would be counter-productive.
+The buffer capacity will allow to process sending and receiving messages by chunks, therefore reducing the number of context switch.

 To create a buffered message queue, pass its *capacity* as an optional (positive integer) second argument of `BOTTLE_CREATE` :

 `BOTTLE(` *T* `) *`*bottle* ` = BOTTLE_CREATE (` *T* `, ` *capacity* `);`